-Graduate Assistants are limited to a minimum of six semester hours or a maximum of 9 semester hours per semester.
+Graduate Assistants are restricted to a minimum of six semester hours or a maximum of nine semester hours per semester.

-Graduate Course Numbers
+Course Numbers

-- ...
-Courses numbered "9950" to "9999" are for workshops or continuing education credit. - ...
-Courses numbered "7700" to "7799" are open only to students who have received the master's degree. - ...
-Courses numbered "6600" to "6699" are open only to qualified graduate students or to students who have already received the master's degree. - Courses numbered "5500" to "5599" are open only to graduate students and graduating seniors.
+- Courses numbered "9950" to "9999" are for workshops or continuing education credit. - Courses numbered "8800" to "8899" are open to students in the doctoral program. - Courses numbered "7700" to "7799" are open only to students who have received the master's degree. - Courses numbered "6600" to "6699" are open to qualified graduate students or to students who have already received the master's degree. - Courses numbered "5500" to "5599" are open only to graduate students and graduating seniors.
 Seniors must have the approval of the instructor of the course and meet unconditional graduate admission criteria.
 Courses numbered "5500" to "5599" in business, English, history, and mathematics are open only to graduate or post-graduate students.
-A student may not enroll in a course numbered "5500" to "5599" if it duplicates the same course listed on an undergraduate transcript. - ...
-For the master's degree, 50% of the total graduate program must be earned in "6000" level courses.
-In the Education Specialist program, 50% of the total graduate program, must be earned in "7000" level courses.
+A student may not enroll in a course numbered "5500" to "5599" if it duplicates the same course listed on an undergraduate transcript. - For the master's degree, 50% of the total graduate program must be earned in "6000" level courses.
+In the Education Specialist program, 50% of the total graduate program must be earned in "7000" level courses.